welford/qurp/README.md

 Issues
 ------------------------

-- ~~The release version crashes on starting the game from the main menu, it will run the demos though~~ Fixed

-- No mouse support & poor keyboard support might it be better to use SDL?
-Can it be included as an internal library?

 - Performance Issues
   The graphics commands probably need a big overhaul, currently the wrapper created one big VBO which is filled until a state change is made that would require a flush of the previously buffered commands It's almost definitely better to create VBOs for individual data where possible and upload the vertices only once.

-- Lots of others